MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 ### What extensions are installed?

 Use the `az extension list` command to see installed extension.
 You can also use `az version`, but `az extension list` provides additional information including the installation path and status.
-See [Use and manage extensions with the Azure CLI](./azure-cli-extensions-overview.md) for more information on managing extensions.
+For information on managing extensions, see [Use and manage extensions with the Azure CLI](./azure-cli-extensions-overview.md).

 ## See also